SerialNoob/MaliyoAssignement/README.md

 Features :
-Unity Ads Integration
+Unity Ads Integration : Banner Ads
-Unity Analytics to track events
+Unity Analytics to track events:
-Distance traveled
+-Distance traveled
-Average game time
+-Position at game over

 Procedural Levels that uses seeds
 Achievements and leaderboards using google play services Close shave -successfully refuel by collecting a fuel collectible 0.5 s from running out of fuel leaderboards using google play services
-Distance Traveled
+Metric used : Distance Traveled

 Room For Improvement :
 - Pooling and recyclying for spawned objects as opposed to instanciation / destruction